Jerry Kaye, Director

 Email Max | Call Max at 847-239-6983

-Denise is responsible for all aspects of the camper registration process, as well as marketing, advertising, and communications.
+Denise is responsible for all aspects of the camper registration process, marketing, advertising, & communications and she coordinates our special needs committee.
 A former camper and staff member, her very first job with OSRUI was working in the office at camp while a member of the Avodah Corps; she has worked full time for OSRUI since 2002.
 Denise was also a camper parent and is well versed in parent concerns.

 E-mail Denise | Call Denise at 847-239-6989